 Top 10 Favourite TV Shows

 • The OC.
-I can, and do, watch this over and over again.
+I can, and do, watch this over and over.
 Season 1 is definitely my favourite and by the time season 4 came around it was definitely losing its way (if you’ve seen it you know what I mean) but I still enjoyed it.
 Anytime anyone mentions California I immediately get the theme tune stuck in my head.
 Summer and Seth forever.

 For those of you who haven’t watched it religiously like me The OC is set in Orange County and focuses on the lives of 4 different teenagers and their families.
 Geeky, indie music loving Seth Cohen, bad boy but actually just misunderstood Ryan Atwood, rich and popular girl Marissa Cooper and Summer her best friend.
 It featured teenage drinking, drug abuse, sexual assault, gambling addiction, mental health issues, homophobia and death.
 Oh the deaths, they certainly did those.